ECPina/120-work/hw-final_proposal/README.md

 My biggest issue is not pacing myself and leaving everything until the last minute.
 I really don’t want to do that with this project.
 I need to work on it every day, for at least an hour if not more if I’m going to make any progress.
 Since I work my main job Friday-Monday, I will probably work on this project a little less than on my days off, Tuesday-Thursday.
 On these days, I can put in a little more time.

 ## Progress so far
 I’ve mostly been doing sketches and research and writing out the story.
-I plan to have at least some code imputed today.
-I'd like to have something coded and functioning by tomorrow.
+I plan to have at least some code imputed today and I'd like to have something coded and functioning by tomorrow.